YarikRevich/light-detector/Scripts/cli/README.md

 # Use cases

+Most of the commands given below require **baud rate**.
+It is important to be the exact-supported value, otherwise requests will be ignored(in the given examples baud rate is equal to **9600**).

+## Get available devices

 The example below shows how to retrieve a set of all available devices, which can be used to perform other operations.
 ```shell
 $ light-detector-cli get_available_devices